 However, both are still excellent phones, and are now cheaper than ever for those put off by iPhone's high launch prices.
 The question is - which one to pick?

-We’ll highlight the key differences below, along with advice based on budget, features, and day-to-day use so you can make an informed decision in the upcoming Black Friday 2021 sales.
+We’ll highlight the key differences below, along with advice based on budget, features, and day-to-day use so you can make an informed decision.

 - Size: The XS models are slimmer and lighter.